Nachiketvc/-Script-for-Automating-Security-Audits-and-Server-Hardening-on-Linux-Servers-/README.md

 • Automatic security updates are not enabled by default.
 Just it will notify that updates are available.

 ## 📁 3.
 Log Monitoring
-Audit results and security logs are saved locally.
+• Audit results and security logs are saved locally.

 ## 📁 4.
 Reporting and Alerting
 • Here I have added root mail address. you can add your personal mail id too.

-## How to check mail.
+## 5. How to check mail.

 • Login as a root user. (sudo su - )

 • Make sure you have installed mail service.

 • use command - mail (you will get mail if there is any warning)

+## 6. For Custom security checks.

+• For custom security checks, make sure to create the file in the same directory where your main script is located.

 --------------------------------------------------------------------------------------------------------------------------------------------------

+## 7. Few Snapshots